abadar05/ble-sensor-to-mqtt-broker/README.md

   - sudo systemctl status mosquitto

 # deploy container:
+- The --cpus=<value> option specify how much of the available CPU resources a container can use.
+  Example the following command limit the container at most 10% of the CPU every second.

-- sudo docker run -d --net=host --name bluetooth --privileged  amjadbadar05/mx-ble-mqtt:0.0.2-armhf
+  - sudo docker run -d --net=host --name bluetooth --privileged --cpus=".1" amjadbadar05/mx-ble-mqtt:0.0.2-armhf

 - Verify conatiner is running
 ![image](https://user-images.githubusercontent.com/22453359/194758641-704e863d-4828-4897-8209-7811e41f4c42.png)